Find A Speaker or Advisor

 Edmondson received her PhD in organizational behavior, AM in psychology and AB in engineering and design from Harvard University.
 Before her academic career, she was Director of Research at Pecos River Learning Centers, where she worked on transformational change in large companies, and in the early 1980s, she worked as Chief Engineer for the legendary architect/inventor Buckminster Fuller.

-Amy Edmondson was last modified: April 16th, 2024 by Whitney Jennings
+Amy Edmondson was last modified: December 13th, 2024 by Justin Louis

 Read More Read Less